 Although China enjoyed the removal of barriers to world trade by joining the WTO, it didn’t afford the same advantage in many cases to foreign players.
 The 2019 annual report by the American Chamber of Commerce in China said American businesses are still yearning for a level playing field in the country and are asking Beijing to honour investment reciprocity.

-In 2017, Canada invested $250 million in the regime’s vanity project, the Asian Infrastructure Investment Bank (AIIP), a multilateral development bank to rival the Asian Development Fund and the World Bank.
+In 2017, Canada invested $250 million in the regime’s vanity project, the Asian Infrastructure Investment Bank (AIIB), a multilateral development bank to rival the Asian Development Fund and the World Bank.

 China is now the world’s second-largest economy and has the second-highest military spending in the world, after the United States.

 Beijing has increased its military presence in its backyard in Asia and as far away as in Africa and Latin America, and it’s throwing its weight against its smaller neighbours on territorial disputes in the South China Sea.

 Kovrig and Spavor remain behind bars, and Beijing continues to block Canada’s canola imports against WTO rules, according to Ottawa.
 Inside China, millions of people, including Uyghurs in Xinjiang, Falun Gong adherents, Tibetans, and Christians continue to face persecution, death, and even forced organ harvesting, and the Beijing-backed government in Hong Kong is violently cracking down on pro-democracy protesters.

 Beijing uses its united front agency to control Chinese living in Canada, setting up community groups to uphold its position on issues it deems important.
 CBC reports that according to Canadian intelligence officials, China is actively using members of the Chinese community it trusts to run for election.
 Australian media revealed this week that the country’s intelligence agencies are investigating allegations of a plot by Beijing to install a spy in the Australian Parliament.